rhysd/vim-optparse/README.md

 " make option parser instance
 let s:opt = optparse#new()

-" define options
+" define option
-call s:opt.on('--hoge=VALUE', 'description of hoge, must have value') call s:opt.on('--foo', 'description of foo') call s:opt.on('--[no-]bar', 'description of bar, contradictable') call s:opt.on('--baz', '-b', 'description of baz, has short option')
+call s:opt.on('--hoge=VALUE', 'description of hoge, must have value') call s:opt.on('--foo', 'description of foo')
+" definitions can chain
+call s:opt.on('--[no-]bar', 'description of bar, contradictable')
+         \.on('--baz', '-b', 'description of baz, has short option')

 " define command with the parser command! -nargs=* -count -bang Hoge echo s:opt.parse(<q-args>, <count>, <q-bang>)